SymmetryLabs/SLStudio/README.md

 https://github.com/mattingalls/Soundflower/releases/download/2.0b2/Soundflower-2.0b2.dmg

 Soundflower allows you to record audio through the soundcard.
 When this output is selected (soundflower 2ch), no music will be played through the speakers.
-In order to play through speakers/headphones at the same time as soundflower, you need to create a multi-output device with mac
+In order to play through speakers/headphones at the same time as soundflower, you need to create an Multi-output device with mac

 https://lifehacker.com/5933282/how-to-aggregate-and-use-multiple-audio-inputs-and-outputs-in-os-x